inbarEliyahu/inbarEliyahu/README.md

 ### About me

-I'm a mid-level developer with a broad stack — from systems-level C/C++ to modern Angular frontends and Python & Java backends.
+I'm a mid-level developer with a broad stack — modern Angular and react frontends and Python & Java backends.
 I enjoy building things end-to-end and learning as I go.

 - 🔭 Currently working on personal projects and exploring new technologies
 - 🤝 Open to collaborating on interesting open source or side projects